International Safe Harbor Privacy Principles: Patriot Act's reach

-In June 2011, Microsoft U.K.'s managing director Gordon Frazer said that "cloud data, regardless of where it is in the world, is not protected against the Patriot Act."
+In June 2011, Microsoft UK's managing director Gordon Frazer said that "cloud data, regardless of where it is in the world, is not protected against the Patriot Act."

-The Netherlands promptly ruled out U.S. cloud suppliers from Dutch government contracts, and even considered a ban on Microsoft- and Google-provided cloud contracts.
-A Dutch subsidiary of the U.S. based Computer Sciences Corporation (CSC) runs the electronic health records of the Dutch national health service system and warned, that unless CSC could assure it was not subject to the Patriot Act, it would end the contract.
+The Netherlands promptly ruled out US cloud suppliers from Dutch government contracts, and even considered a ban on Microsoft- and Google-provided cloud contracts.
+A Dutch subsidiary of the US based Computer Sciences Corporation (CSC) runs the electronic health records of the Dutch national health service system and warned, that unless CSC could assure it was not subject to the Patriot Act, it would end the contract.

-One year later in 2012, a legal research paper supported the notion that the Patriot Act allowed U.S. law enforcement to bypass European privacy laws.
+One year later in 2012, a legal research paper supported the notion that the Patriot Act allowed US law enforcement to bypass European privacy laws.

 Citizen complaint about Facebook data safety

 In October 2015, the ECJ responded to a referral from the High Court of Ireland in relation to a complaint from Austrian citizen Maximillian Schrems regarding Facebook's processing of his personal data from its Irish subsidiary to servers in the US.
-Schrems complained that "in the light of the revelations made in 2013 by Edward Snowden concerning the activities of the United States intelligence services (in particular the National Security Agency ('the NSA')), the law and practice of the United States do not offer sufficient protection against surveillance by the public authorities".
-The ECJ held the Safe Harbour Principles to be invalid, as they did not require all organizations entitled to work with EU privacy-related data to comply with it, thus providing insufficient guarantees.
+Schrems complained that "in the light of the revelations made in 2013 by Edward Snowden concerning the activities of the United States intelligence services (in particular, the National Security Agency), the law and practice of the United States do not offer sufficient protection against surveillance by the public authorities".
+The ECJ held the Safe Harbor Principles to be invalid, as they did not require all organizations entitled to work with EU privacy-related data to comply with it, thus providing insufficient guarantees.
 US federal government agencies could use personal data under US law, but were not required to opt in.
 The court held that companies opting in were "bound to disregard, without limitation, the protective rules laid down by that scheme where they conflict with national security, public interest and law enforcement requirements".

-In accordance with the EU rules for referral to the ECJ for a 'preliminary ruling', the Irish Data Protection Commissioner since then has had to "...examine Mr. Schrems's case 'with all due diligence' and [...] decide whether [...] the transfer of Facebook's European subscribers' personal data to the United States should be suspended".
+In accordance with the EU rules for referral to the ECJ for a preliminary ruling, the Irish Data Protection Commissioner since then has had to "examine Mr. Schrems's case 'with all due diligence' and ... decide whether ... the transfer of Facebook's European subscribers' personal data to the United States should be suspended".
 EU regulators said that if the ECJ and United States did not negotiate a new system within three months, businesses might face action from European privacy regulators.
-On October 29, 2015, a new "Safe Harbour 2.0" agreement appeared close to being finalized.
-However Commissioner Jourova expects the U.S. to act next.
+On October 29, 2015, a new "Safe Harbor 2.0" agreement appeared close to being finalized.
+However, Commissioner Jourova expected the US to act next.
 American NGOs were quick to expand on the significance of the decision.